Avaray/stable-diffusion-simple-wildcards/src/README.md

 <details>
 <summary>Show extra info</summary>

+### WARNING

-**WARNING!!!** Checkpoints that are based on `Pony Diffusion` may not work with some of these Wildcards. `Pony Diffusion` checkpoints were trained on completely different data and lack the knowledge about many things. `Nationalities`, `Artists`, `Cameras` and `Films` most likely will not work at all.
+Checkpoints that are based on `Pony Diffusion` may not work with some of these Wildcards. `Pony Diffusion` checkpoints were trained on completely different data and lack the knowledge about many things. `Nationalities`, `Artists`, `Cameras` and `Films` most likely will not work at all.
 If you are planning to use these Wildcards for generating realistic scenes, you should use good checkpoints focused on real people.
 I recommend using one of following checkpoints:

 - [WildCardX-XL](https://civitai.com/models/239561/wildcardx-xl) `SDXL 1.0`
 - [ZavyChromaXL](https://civitai.com/models/119229/zavychromaxl) `SDXL 1.0`